LA County Fire Department Seeing 'Drastic Decline' In COVID-19 Cases

-SOUTH GATE (CBSLA) — The Los Angeles County Fire Department has experienced a “drastic decline” in the test positivity rate and the number of individuals out sick with COVID-19 within its workforce, officials said Monday.
+SOUTH GATE (CBSLA) — The Los Angeles County Fire Department has experienced a “drastic decline” in coronavirus test positivity rates and a drop in the number of personnel out sick with the disease since they began receiving the vaccine, officials said Monday.

-“With a nearly 75 percent acceptance rate in our department, the COVID-19 vaccine is allowing us to keep our first responders on track to stay as healthy as possible during these most challenging times of the pandemic,” county fire Chief Daryl Osby said in a statement.
+“With a nearly 75% acceptance rate in our department, the COVID-19 vaccine is allowing us to keep our first responders on track to stay as healthy as possible during these most challenging times of the pandemic,” county fire Chief Daryl Osby said in a statement.

 “With the second dose of the vaccine now being given to our team members, this will provide another layer of protection and allow us to continue to seamlessly provide the highest level of care to our patients,” Osby said.

-When the clinics began, the department was reporting COVID-19 test positivity rates equivalent to the county’s rate of 18 percent.
+“It felt like, for a long time, we were just slowly sinking deeper,” Dr. Clayton Kazan, L.A.
+County Fire medical director, said.
+“And then now the vaccine came along, and about a week or so later, the waters started to slowly recede.”

-The department has steadily reported and documented steep declines in its COVID-19 test positivity rates following the distribution of the vaccines.
+The department has steadily reported and documented steep declines in its COVID-19 test positivity rates following the distribution of the vaccines — all the way down to its current 5.6%.

-The positivity rates have dropped from its highest weekly average of 18 percent to its current rate of 5.6 percent, department officials said.

-“As expected, the vaccine began to have its impact seven to 10 days after the first vaccines were given,” county fire Medical Director Dr. Clayton Kazan said in a statement.

 “As the county continues to surge, new cases among department personnel began dropping precipitously as did our test positivity rate,” Kazan said.
 “This is the first time in the entire pandemic that our data diverged from that of the County.”